 MAP pursues two main goals:

-- Coordinate the efforts of diverse groups who wish to provide concrete aid to Palestinians living in the Middle East.
+- Coordinate the efforts of diverse groups who wish to provide concrete aid to poverty where needed.

 MAP attempts to provide help where needs are the most pressing.
 At the start of the Intifada in December of 1987, MAP’s assistance was provided almost exclusively to organisations in the West Bank and Gaza working in the health field.
 Since 1995, MAP’s projects target education, health, training, the development of women and youth, the environment and human rights.
-Since the second Intifada (September, 2002), MAP has focused its efforts towards assisting children and youth in Palestine and southern Lebanon.
+Since the second Intifada (September, 1999), MAP has focused its efforts towards assisting families, children, youth and elderly Palestine, Lebanon, Syria, Eygpt, South Africa,and else where.

 Our Documentation Centre